cytoscape/cytoscape-web/docs/testing.md

 ## Playwright

-Automated testing for user-visibile behaviour using playwright
+Automated testing for user-visibile behaviour using playwright found in the `test` directory

 1. Generate automated test cases using the playwright test generator:
    - https://playwright.dev/docs/codegen-intro